koudyk/intro_git_github/2-in-class-tutorial/1_lecture-review.md

 - Inspecting (useful commands that don't *do* anything)
   - Check the status of files in your repo with `git status`
   - See what changed with `git diff`
   - See the history of your repo with `git log`
+    - `git log --graph --all` is especially useful because it draws a graph of all the branches

 - Undoing things
   - Unmodify a file with `git restore <file>` or  `git checkout -- <file>`